RULES OF CONDUCT

 Rule 5.4 A certified professional shall not engage in conduct that does not meet the generally accepted standards of practice.

 Discussion: A certified professional must continually enrich his or her professional knowledge and must competently comprehend and perform the global criteria within the core functions.
-They shall not perform any client services in a manner that falls below the minimum standards of competence for the substance abuse and other behavioral health profession.
+They shall not perform any client/peer services in a manner that falls below the minimum standards of competence for the substance abuse and other behavioral health profession.

-It is recognized that honest disagreements may exist between professionals as to the best form of service for a given client.
+It is recognized that honest disagreements may exist between professionals as to the best form of service for a given client/peer.
 Competency does not mean perfection; nor is incompetence normally established by the showing of an isolated instance in which performance has been inadequate.
-However, when a professional demonstrates multiple inadequacies in performance, or when their behavior portrays a gross neglect of a client's rights and condition, a finding of incompetence will be warranted and disciplinary action imposed.
+However, when a professional demonstrates multiple inadequacies in performance, or when their behavior portrays a gross neglect of a client's/peer's rights and condition, a finding of incompetence will be warranted and disciplinary action imposed.

 Rule 5.5 A certified professional shall not perform services outside of their area of training, expertise, competence, or scope of practice.